lge-robot-navi/Intelligent-Information-Analysis-System-and-Multi-Modal-Dataset/README.md

 Walker, cyclists, and cars pass by the mobile robots and fixed multi-modal sensor module.
 While the mobile robot patrols, humans, cyclists, and cars are observed.

+* Multi-Modal Sensor Module

+Our sensor module includes five different sensors.
+For the detailed information on the sensor configuration, calibration, and synchronization, please refer to our previous work.
+(H. Shin, K.-I. Na, J. Chang, and T. Uhm, “Multimodal layer surveillance map based on anomaly detection using multi-agents for smart city security,” ETRI Journal, vol. 44, no. 2, pp. 183–193, 2022.)